 What is MA Psychology?

-MA Psychology is the study of the mind, behavior, and human experience.
+Master of Arts in Psychology is the study of the mind, behavior, and human experience.
 The MA in Psychology course encompasses all of the mental processes, from brief thoughts and dreams to the sense of consciousness.
 The Master of Arts in Psychology program investigates the biological effects, such as brain chemistry and genetic predispositions, as well as the social pressures and environmental factors that influence how we think, behave, and feel.

-A MA Psychology degree covers a wide range of topics, including how children develop and learn, how mental illnesses are treated, how we make decisions, how individuals act in groups, and much more.
+The MA in Psychology degree covers a wide range of topics, including how children develop and learn, how mental illnesses are treated, how we make decisions, how individuals act in groups, and much more.
 Psychologists investigate not only general patterns of behavior, but also the problems and peculiarities that distinguish each person.

 Why Study MA Psychology?